mnot/I-D/web-proxy-desc/draft.md

 NOTE: the array of proxy objects is functionally similar to, but not as expressive as, the commonly-used "proxy.pac" format.
-While it would be expedient for WPD to just reference a proxy.pac, feedback so far is that proxy.pac has a number of deficiencies, and interoperability over it is poor.
+While it would be expedient for WPD to just reference a proxy.pac, feedback so far is that proxy.pac has a number of deficiencies, and interoperability is poor.
 Therefore, this document specifies the proxy object instead, in order to gather feedback on an alternative approach.

 ### host